ABOUT THE FOUNDER

 Doug Maddox — Founder & CEO

-• 16-year veteran Firefighter / Paramedic (OIC) (Medically Retired from Line-of-Duty injury)
+• 16-year Veteran Firefighter / Paramedic (OIC)

 • Product Development Engineer

-• Commercial and Residential Construction
+• Commercial & Residential Construction Professional

 FIRE SERVICE & LIFE-SAFETY OPERATIONS